tbajwa236/Data-Quality-Analysis/README.md

 https://opendata.vancouver.ca/explore/dataset/business-licences/table/?disjunctive.status&amp;disjunctive.businesssubtype&amp;refine.issueddate=2018.

 The data consists of 58,628 records and 24 columns describing it.
 The project starts off with an initial assessment of the data (column by column) and aims to identify the deficiencies in the current database set up.
-Finally, recommendations are provided to maintains data integrity going forward.
+Used statistical process control charts to visualize when the issues arise.
+Finally, recommendations are provided to maintains data integrity and accuracy going forward.